-Hear entertaining and thought-provoking discussions on community issues in a two-day festival at Carriageworks
+Hear thought-provoking discussions on community issues in a two-day festival at Carriageworks

 Artist Bhenji Ra, photographer William Yang and comedian Steven Oliver will be speaking at this year’s Queer Thinking – a mini talks festival as part of the Sydney Gay and Lesbian Mardi Gras Festival taking place at Carriageworks.

 Focusing on social justice, the nine engaging sessions in Queer Thinking will cover issues that reach beyond the LGBTQIA community, from class and poverty to Sydney’s nightlife and racism.

 On Saturday February 23, you can hear from non-binary speakers Kaya Wilson, Riley J. Dennis, Māra Māyā Devi and Nevo Zisin in a talk called What It Means to Be Non-Binary.
 Later on the day, panelists Hannah-Joy Gillard, Nayuka Gorrie and Oscar Monaghan will tackle Queers vs Capitalism: Reform or Revolution?.
 Saturday is themed ‘young and fearless’ and you can buy an all-day pass for $45, or buy tickets for the individual talks, which all run for around an hour, ticketed at $15.

 At the end of day one, My Trans Story – the Next Generation, sees 14-year-old Evie Macdonald speak about facing off with the PM on The Project alongside young trans and gender diverse people stepping into the spotlight for the first time.